MrMoose/CloudConnector/README.md

 ### Activation

-To activate this plugin, you need to create _one_ Actor of type `ACloudConnector` in your scene.
-Within the editor, navigate to the Content folder of
+To activate this plugin, you need to create _one_ actor of type `ACloudConnector` in your scene.
+Within the editor, navigate to the content folder of
 `CloudConnector C++ Classes/CloudConnector/Public/` and drag the actor icon into your scene.
-Clicking on it allows for configuring Properties in its "Details" window.
+Clicking on it allows for configuring properties in its "Details" window.

 _Cloud Provider_:<br>
 * Blind - Inactive dormant implementation.
 Will be for testing purposes